Rustin170506/ticdc.slide/slides.md

 The TiKV region count is also an important factor.
 If we have too many regions, it will cause TiCDC spends too much time to deal with the Resolved TS.
 So it will cause a big latency.
 For now we can not solve this problem.
 We will improve it in the future.

 Also, if your workload is too high on the upstream, it will cause a big latency.
-Because have no ability to catch up with the upstream.
+Because TiCDC can't catch up with the upstream.

 There are also some upstream issues.
 For example, the region leader transfer.
 If the region leader transfer happens, it probably causes a big latency.
 Because TiCDC needs to re-connect to the new leader.
 And the Resolved TS can not advance.
 If the Resolved TS can not advance, it will cause a big latency.